eric-cobb/instruqt-geo-workshop/README.md

 cd local-dev/elastic-start-local; docker compose down
 ```

-Once the containers are removed, then you can run the start command previously shown above.
-This will create a new Elastic
+Once the containers are removed, then you can run `cd local-dev/elastic-start-local/; ./start.sh` which will recreate the
-cluster using the previously created `local-dev/elastic-start-local/.env file` for settings.
+Elastic cluster using the previously created `local-dev/elastic-start-local/.env file`.

 Elastic Start-Local creates default passwords and api keys and stores them in `local-dev/elastic-start-local/.env`.
 If you
 need to log into the local Elasticsearch or Kibana instance, you can find the passwords in the `.env` file.